JoshuaDarron/pageturnreviews/README.md

-# Stat
+# Page Turn Reviews

-Stat uses a monolithic codebase, to ensure developers are given access to all in house resources immediately upon being brought on to a project.
-You will find that all of stat's projects, libraries, & all other resources, are wrapped up neatly in this repo utilizing a common tree structures.
+Pageturnrevies is a monolithic codebase, to ensure developers are given access to all in house resources immediately upon being brought on to a project.
+You will find that all of pageturnreviews projects, libraries, & all other resources, are wrapped up neatly in this repo utilizing a common tree structures.
 Projects & libraries persist in the root directory, for all to access accordingly.
 Projects & Libraries can have sub projects or libraries nested inside as well.
 All other resources live inside projects & libraries.

-## ETL
+## Projects

   - [API](./api/) - App business logic
   - [Client](./client/) - User Interface